Pre-Configured Proxies

 Additional options for Pre-Configured Proxies include:

-- Request and response transforms: Optionally use custom Node.js code to alter requests or responses—useful for specific cases, but not mandatory.
+- Request and response transforms: Optionally use custom Node.js code to alter requests or responses, tokenize data from requests/responses, or append content to responses (JSON, text, or headers) — useful for specific cases, but not mandatory.

 - Configuration map: Store proxy-specific secrets, like API keys, securely.